cocoonspace/fsm/README.md

 )
 ```

-Transitions can be triggered the second time an event occurs :
+Transitions can be triggered the second time an event occurs:

 ```go
 f.Transition(